MSIT in Privacy Engineering

 This first-of-its kind program responds to the rapidly growing need for technical privacy expertise.
 As organizations develop new products, services, infrastructures and business processes that facilitate the collection and management of an ever-wider range of customer data, they are discovering that privacy issues need to be addressed from the very beginning of the design process.
 Over the past several years, both industry and government organizations have created positions for people responsible for ensuring that privacy is an integral part of the design process.
 These people are brought in as in-house consultants who work as part of multi-disciplinary teams.
 They have to understand technology and be able to integrate perspectives that span product design, software development, cyber security, human computer interaction, as well as business and legal considerations.
 Today organizations are already reporting a significant shortage of people who are adequately trained to play this increasingly crucial role, while demand is continuing to increase.

-The 12-month MSIT in Privacy Engineering program offers two tracks 12 month and 16 months.
+The MSIT in Privacy Engineering program offers two tracks 12 month and 16 months.
 These tracks combine the best and most successful elements gleaned from Carnegie Mellon University’s long and distinguished history of professional masters programs.
 Offered jointly by the School of Computer Science and College of Engineering, the program includes two semesters of courses taught by leading academic privacy and security experts.
-The program concludes with a summer-long learning-by-doing, capstone project, where students will be brought in as privacy consultants to work on client projects.
+The 12 month track concludes with a summer-long learning-by-doing, capstone project, where students will be brought in as privacy consultants to work on client projects.
 The 16 month track allows students the option to work a summer internship, do the capstone project in the fall, and graduate the following December.
 Students of the program will be well prepared for jobs as privacy engineers and technical privacy managers.

 Thanks to a partnership with the International Association of Privacy Professionals (IAPP), the MSIT-PE program offers IAPP Certified Information Privacy Professional (CIPP) certification exams to students in its program.
 The exams are offered at a substantial discount to those students who become IAPP student members.

 Scholarship opportunities are available for outstanding MSIT Privacy Engineering students!